 Checking if a sensor is faulty or perfectly fine is fairly easy.
 All you need to do is cover it with a cloth or your hand.
 If the solar light lights up, then it’s working completely fine.
 However, if it doesn’t, then the sensor is definitely broken.
 You can check with the manufacturer to see if they offer sensor replacement services.

 Apart from the shade coming from tall buildings, trees, or other hindrances, dirt build-up can also hinder solar light panels from getting enough sunlight.
 A layer of dirt, dust, or grime prevents the panels from gathering substantial sunlight, which results in insufficient power generation.
 Consequently, insufficient sunlight may also lead to inadequate battery power.

 Once you have installed your solar lights, make sure to set a regular cleaning schedule to remove dust and dirt build-up.
 You can use a water hose and soap to gently clean the solar panels.

 Although most solar lights are weatherproof and waterproof, water residue can get trapped inside the panel.
 Subsequently, this damages the device’s internal circuitry and wiring.
 When your solar light has stopped working, consider checking its solar panel by detaching the panel head from the post or wall where it is mounted.

 Get rid of any water build-up and allow it to dry first before putting it back in its place.
 Once you are certain that the solar panel is dry and free of any excess water, test your solar light by bringing it to a dark room and see if it works.

 Proximity to Other Lighting Sources

 Solar lights come with a sensor that detects both natural and artificial lights.
 If your solar light has stopped producing light, then it is probably due to its proximity with other light sources such as street lights, garage lights, and more.
-If this is the root of the problem, the best possible solution is to relocate your solar light away from other sources of light.
+If this is the root of the problem, the best possible solution is to relocate your solar light away from other light sources.